 Hundreds of wastewater treatment facilities throughout the Chesapeake Bay watershed are being upgraded with advanced technology to reduce the amount of nutrients that are discharged into the Bay's tributaries.
 Wastewater treatment plant upgrades account for a large portion of overall estimated nutrient reductions to date, and Bay jurisdictions are relying on additional reductions from wastewater to achieve about 15 percent of total overall nutrient reduction goals.

 Since 1985, the Chesapeake Bay Program has been working towards a goal to reduce nutrient pollution from wastewater facilities to correct nutrient-related problems in the Bay and its tidal tributaries by 2010.
-As of 2009, the seven Bay jurisdictions – Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia and the District of Columbia – have met 78 percent of the goal to reduce nitrogen from wastewater and 99 percent of the goal to reduce phosphorus from wastewater.
+As of 2015, the seven Bay jurisdictions – Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia and the District of Columbia – have effectively met the goals to reduce nitrogen and phosphorus from wastewater.

 In 2005, Chesapeake Bay jurisdictions began to implement a new permitting process that limited the amount of nitrogen and phosphorus that the Bay watershed's 483 significant wastewater treatment plants could discharge.
 To meet the nutrient limits, most of these facilities are being upgraded with nutrient reduction technology, including biological nutrient removal (BNR) and enhanced nutrient removal (ENR).